anistone9/team-profile-generator/README.md

 - [License](#license)

 ## Installation
 Clone the repository in GitHub, and install Node.js.
-Additionally, this application requires fs module and inquirer (version 8.2.4 used in this case).
+Additionally, this application requires fs module and inquirer (version 8.2.4 used in this case), as well as jest (npm install -D jest).

 # Usage
 To use this Team-Profile Generator, open the integrated terminal in Visual Studio Code, and type 'node index.'
 Next, follow the suite of questions and provide answers for each one.
-When done going through all the questions, a message 'Successfully created index.html file' is displayed.
+When done going through all the questions, a message for 'Successfully created index.html file' is displayed.
 The generated HTML file includes a header and a card for each role on the team.
 Each card includes a title, employee ID, and email address.
 The Engineer cards also include the GitHub username and link, while the Intern card includes the name of the school.
-Clicking the email address in a card open the
+Clicking the email address in a card opens the default email program, with the card email address in the TO field.
+Clicking the GitHub link opens that GitHub profile in a new tab.

 ## Demo